European regulation

 The European initiative to reduce emissions to 55% in 2030

-The European Commission announced in July 2021 a series of market measures in its package "Fit for 55", aimed at achieving the European Union's goal of reducing greenhouse gas emissions by 55% in 2030 compared to 1990 levels, in line to achieve European carbon neutrality in 2050.
+The European Commission announced in July 2021 a series of market measures in its package "Fit for 55", aimed at achieving the European Union's goal of reducing greenhouse gas emissions by 55% in 2030 compared to 1990 levels, in line with achieving European carbon neutrality in 2050.

 This regulatory update focuses on the elements of this package related to the promotion of alternative fuels.
 All the pieces of legislation examined here can be modified by the European Parliament and the Council and must be approved by these two bodies before entering into force.

-There are four proposals that will have the greatest impact on European maritime transport, and indirectly on international ones.
-First of all, the European Commission proposes to tax marine fuels on intra-European trips in the new energy tax directive.
+There are four proposals that will have the most impact on European, and indirectly international, maritime transport.
+Firstly, the European Commission proposes to tax marine fuels on intra-European trips in the new energy tax directive.

-It is also proposed to extend the scope of application of the EU ETS to cover the maritime sector.
+It is also proposed to expand the scope of application of the EU ETS to cover the maritime sector.
 This measure was already announced with the publication of the European Green Deal at the end of 2019.
-Under the proposal, the EU ETS will be extended to include emissions from all ships over 5,000 gross tons, regardless of their flag, operating in Europe. , including routes into or out of the European maritime space.
+According to the proposal, the EU ETS will be expanded to include emissions from all ships over 5,000 gross tonnes, regardless of flag, operating in Europe , including routes into or out of the European maritime area.

 The FuelEU Maritime regulation proposal introduces requirements to reduce the intensity of greenhouse gas emissions from marine fuels between 2025 and 2050.
 Like ReFuel EU for air transport, FuelEU Maritime is a regulation proposal that will be directly binding on ship operators.
 It applies to all energy used on ships in EU ports of call and on voyages between EU ports of call, as well as half of the energy used on voyages between an EU port and a third country.
 In addition, the FuelEU Maritime proposal introduces the additional requirement that, from 2030, ships must use power on shore for all their energy needs when at berth.